 The Support Package for Xilinx FPGA-Based Radio software incorporates the logic to determine these settings automatically from the desired interpolation factor block mask parameter.

-When you set property values for center frequency and gain, the System object initially performs some rudimentary checks that the values are scalar and real.
+When you set property values for center frequency, intermediate frequency, DAC, and interpolation, the System object initially performs some rudimentary checks that the values are scalar and real.
 If your values pass those checks, you can still provide values that are out of range for the FPGA-based radio.
-In that case, the hardware makes a best effort to set the requested value, and reports the actual value in the Device value column of the block mask.
+In that case, the hardware makes a best effort to set the requested value, and reports the actual value in the property that begins with Actual (see table).